Find Cheap Homeowners Insurance Quotes in Your Area

 Bare walls coverage: This is the most basic type of master insurance policy.
-It only covers the structure of your condo building along with property located in common areas; nothing inside your condo will be covered by these policies.
+It only covers the structure of your condo building along with property located in common areas; nothing inside your condo is covered by these policies.
 If your building has bare walls coverage, you'll need to have both building property and personal property coverage in your condo insurance policy to fully cover your condo and its contents.

 Single entity coverage: Also called an original specifications policy, these policies expand upon bare walls coverage by including protection for built-in property within a condo, such as floors, walls and fixed appliances.
-Any unit improvements or remodeling, however, will not be covered under a single entity policy.
+Any unit improvements or remodeling, however, is not covered under a single entity policy.
 If your building has single entity coverage, you'll still need personal property coverage, and if you've made extensive upgrades to your condo, building property coverage, too.

 All-in coverage: This is the most comprehensive type of master insurance policy, as it covers all property that is part of the condo building structure, including improvements and additions to your condo.
-Under this policy, all of the fixed property within your condo — including walls, floors and appliances — will be covered.
-If you have this type of master policy and want financial protection for all your belongings, you'll only need to purchase condo insurance covering personal property damage, which means you'll find cheaper rates for your condo insurance policy than those buying plans with building property coverage.
+Under this policy, all of the fixed property within your condo — including walls, floors and appliances — are covered.
+If you have this type of master policy and want financial protection for all of your belongings, you'll only need to purchase condo insurance covering personal property damage, which means you'll find cheaper rates for your condo insurance policy than those buying plans with building property coverage.